 - Visa application form with complete and accurate information.

-- Two recent photos that comply with the Schengen Visa photo criteria.
+- Two recent photos comply with the Schengen Visa photo criteria.

-- The passport should not be older than 10 years.
+- The passport should not be older than ten years.

 - Your passport must have at least two blank pages to affix the visa sticker.

 - A document that mentions your itinerary and round-trip reservation.